TL;DR

 - Remove the financial pressure to return to work before you are medically ready.

-IP is the policy that ensures the lights stay on and life can continue with dignity and stability, month after month, even if you can't work for years.
+IP is the policy that can help support the lights stay on and life can continue with dignity and stability, month after month, even if you can't work for years.

-Critical Illness Cover vs. Income Protection: Which Guardian Do You Need?
+Critical Illness Cover vs. Income Protection: Which Guardian Do you may need?

 Here's a direct comparison: